 Mr. Thomas graduated with honors from the University of Michigan in 1996, earning a Bachelor of Arts degree in Political Science and African American Studies.
 Mr. Thomas went on to earn his law degree in 1999 from the University of Michigan Law School.
 While in law school, Mr. Thomas served as an editor for the Michigan Journal of Race & Law.
 He was also a runner up in the 1998 Campbell Moot Court Competition.
 He authored an award-winning essay entitled Koester v.
 City of Novi: Litigation Implications for Pregnancy Discrimination Claims Under the Michigan Handicapper's Civil Rights Act., which was published in the Winter 1999 edition of the Michigan Bar Journal.

-A native of Detroit, Michigan, Mr. Thomas currently resides in Los Angeles, where he remains active in his community.
+A proud native of Detroit, Michigan, Mr. Thomas currently resides in Los Angeles, where he remains active in his community.
 He serves as a coach and judge for the Constitutional Rights Foundation, and often meets with inner city teens to discuss the importance of education.

 Mr. Thomas joined Yukevich | Cavanaugh in March 2001, and joined the partnership in June 2007.